gpajot/local-tuya/README.md

 ## Features
 - asynchronous methods and transport
-- persistent communication to the device
+- persistent and robust communication to the device
 - automatic remote device state updates (remotes can still be used)
 - configurable buffering for subsequent updates
 - constraints between device commands